L-udo/DevPull/README.md

 HAPPY SCRAPING!!!!!!!

-UwU
 .
 .
 oh and yes..
-I know there is a far more efficient way of doing this to get around bot detection, but I was lazy and I didnt want to jump into Http/https get requests and cookies.
+I know there is a far more efficient way of doing this to get around bot detection, but I was lazy F